It’s the most important living document your organisation will have. Here’s how to get it right.

 - Culture: include a short overview of your company history, why it was founded and what your goals are.
 This is the place to set out your company values, mission statement, and company culture.

 - Processes: your employee handbook is a great place to set expectations on the work environment and the way you work as a team.
-You should include, for example, how you run performance reviews, how you set goals and how you track progress towards them, how often you have one-to-ones and company-wide meetings, and what behaviours are subject to disciplinary actions.
+You should include, for example, how you run performance reviews, how you set goals and how you track progress towards them, how often you have one-to-one and company-wide meetings, and what behaviours are subject to disciplinary actions.

 Codifying your company's mission, workplace culture, policies and processes into a clear and comprehensive handbook can take a lot of time and effort.
 That’s why a lot of startups with no HR team seek external support.

 2. Make sure it reflects who you are as a company

 Each company is different, and a key asset like your employee handbook should reflect that.

-There are all sorts of templates and and employee handbook examples online that you could use.
+There are all sorts of templates and employee handbook examples online that you could use.
 However, if you want your handbook to encapsulate your vision as a company and the way you work, a simple copy-and-paste job from a standardised employee handbook template won’t do.